Date: possibly 14th–16th century

-Iron, silver, gold, and brass or copper alloy
+Medium: Iron, silver, gold, brass or copper alloy

-This helmet is the most complete example from a small group of helmets that share several features.
-They are made of overlapping narrow iron lames, each with a raised central ridge and an applied brass border on the left edge, plus brass borders on other parts such as the base of the finial or the edges of the brim.
-In addition, all the components of these helmets are attached by brass rivets rather than leather laces.
-The finial at the top of this example is decorated in gold and silver with the protective mantra OM AH HUM, and the brim is adorned with a series of five "dry skulls" and tendrils of flames.
+This is the most complete example of a small but distinctive group of helmets that are characterized by the presence of raised central ridges, applied brass borders, and the use of brass rivets rather than leather laces to join the major components.
+The finial at the top of the helmet is decorated in gold and silver with a protective mantra reading OM AH HUM.
+The brim has a series of five motifs known as dry skulls (thod skam), linked by tendrils of flames.